-Chest panels and back pieces are reserved for the most ambitious realism projects — multi-session works that can take 20–40 hours to complete.
-Smaller placements like the wrist, ankle, or behind the ear are generally not recommended for true realism because the fine tonal gradients compress and blur over time on small surfaces.
-If you want a small realism piece, the inner forearm or shoulder blade are better choices because the skin holds detail well and sees less sun exposure.
+Chest and back placements are typically reserved for ambitious realism works, multi-session pieces that can take 20 to 40 hours to do, whereas placements like the wrist, ankle, or behind the ear may be a no go for true realism, as the tones tend to get compressed and blurry on such small canvas size.
+If you’re keen for a small realism tattoo, the inner forearm or shoulder blade could be better options as the skin holds detail well.

 €150–€350